fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 When your node is successfully set up, here are some tips to keep your node healthy and up-to-date.

-### Updating particld
+### Updating rhombusd

-**You should always keep your node up-to-date with latest Particl Core releases.**
+**You should always keep your node up-to-date with latest Rhombus Core releases.**

 To update your node:

 1. SSH to your device (or connect your monitor)
 2. Make sure your system is up-to-date: `sudo apt update && sudo apt upgrade`
 3. To update partyman: `~/partyman/partyman update` and follow on-screen instructions
-4. Wait a couple minutes for `particld` to restart and check status of your node with `~/partyman/partyman status` - look for `particld staking currently? : YES`
+4. Wait a couple minutes for `rhombusd` to restart and check status of your node with `~/partyman/partyman status` - look for `rhombusd staking currently? : YES`

 #### Updating to pre-release versions

-In case you want to update your `particld` to pre-release version (ie. betas, not yet stable releases), you can do so by:
+In case you want to update your `rhombusd` to pre-release version (ie. betas, not yet stable releases), you can do so by:

 ```bash
 cd ~/partyman/